 The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Shire.

 Management's assessment of the new and amended pronouncements that are relevant to the Shire, applicable to future reporting periods and which have not yet been adopted are set out as follows:

-Impact Nil - The objective of this Standard is to improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-Given the nature of the financial assets of the Shire, it is not anticipated the Standard will have any material effect.
-This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
+Title Issued / Compiled Applicable (1) lmpact (i) AASB 9 Financial Instruments (incorporating AASB 2014-7 and AASB 2014-8) December 2014 1 January 2018 Nil - The objective of this Standard is to improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+Given the nature of the financial assets of the Shire, it is not anticipated the Standard will have any material effect. (ii) AASB 15 Revenue from Contracts with Customers December 2014 1 January 2017 This Standard establishes principles for entities to apply to report useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The effect of this Standard will depend upon the nature of future transactions the Shire has with those third parties it has dealings with.
-It may or may not be significant.
-Under AASB 16 there is no longer a distinction between finance and operating leases.
-Lessees will now bring to account a right-to-use asset and lease liability onto their statement of financial Applicable (1) 1 January 2018 1 January 2017 1 January 2019 Issued / Compiled December 2014 December 2014 February 2016 Title (i) AASB 9 Financial Instruments (incorporating AASB 2014-7 and AASB 2014-8) (ii) AASB 15 Revenue from Contracts with Customers (iii) AASB 16 Leases required to be capitalised on the statement of financial position once leases held by the Shire, the impact is not expected to be significant.
+It may or may not be significant. (iii) AASB 16 Leases February 2016 1 January 2019 Under AASB 16 there is no longer a distinction between finance and operating leases.
+Lessees will now bring to account a right-to-use asset and lease liability onto their statement of financial position for all leases.
+Effectively this means the vast majority of operating leases as defined by the current AASB 117 Leases which currently do not impact the statement of financial position will be required to be capitalised on the statement of financial position once AASB 16 is adopted.
+Currently, operating lease payments are expensed as incurred.
+This will cease and will be replaced by both depreciation and interest charges.
+Based on the current number of operating leases held by the Shire, the impact is not expected to be significant.